marijnh/Eloquent-JavaScript/16_game.md

 {{index actor, "Vec class", [interface, object]}}

-Actor objects represent the current position and state of a given moving element in our game.
+Actor objects represent the current position and state of a given moving element (player, coin, or mobile lava) in our game.
 All actor objects conform to the same interface.
-They have `size` and `pos` properties holding the size and the coordinates of the top-left corner of the rectangle representing this actor.
+They have `size` and `pos` properties holding the size and the coordinates of the top-left corner of the rectangle representing this actor, and an `update` method.

-Then they have an `update` method, which is used to compute their new state and position after a given time step.
+This `update` method is used to compute their new state and position after a given time step.
 It simulates the thing the actor does—moving in response to the arrow keys for the player and bouncing back and forth for the lava—and returns a new, updated actor object.

 A `type` property contains a string that identifies the type of the actor—`"player"`, `"coin"`, or `"lava"`.
 This is useful when drawing the game—the look of the rectangle drawn for an actor is based on its type.

 Actor classes have a static `create` method that is used by the `Level` constructor to create an actor from a character in the level plan.
-It is given the coordinates of the character and the character itself, which is needed because the `Lava` class handles several different characters.
+It is given the coordinates of the character and the character itself, which is necessary because the `Lava` class handles several different characters.

 {{id vector}}